average +15 point increase

 - Hypothetical Student #2: He/she begins the course with a practice LSAT score better than or equal to approximately 33% of the nation (and worse than 67% of the nation), and improves to a practice LSAT score better than or equal to approximately 89% of the nation (and worse than only 11% of the nation) – i.e., an improvement of approximately 56 percentile (and +15 LSAT points).

 Please note that student results vary considerably and the above numbers are not a guarantee of actual performance on the LSAT.
-Although imperfect, these results can be useful.
-In addition, ScoreItUp’s method of tabulating student results is believed to be more inclusive than any other one used in the industry (e.g., some companies only include students who took all mock exams, severely limiting the number of students included).
+Also, these results do not reflect comparisons to official LSAT scores, since that data is not available – these results are an “apples to apples” comparison of students taking full-length, real LSATs in a timed classroom setting designed to simulate the official LSAT.
+Finally, while the results are extensive and include all reported data, they only are able to include all responding students (collected via the well-known and credible survey collector, “Survey Monkey”).
+ScoreItUp’s method of tabulating student results is believed to be more inclusive than any other one used in the industry (e.g., some companies only include students who took all mock exams, severely limiting the number of students included).

-*These results came from ScoreItUp’s Spring 2015 live course, Spring 2013 live course, and Summer 2012 live course.
-Each course was taught by Mark Sacks, and the same +15 average practice LSAT score increase was obtained for each class.
-Numbers and percentages based on all responding students – all student responses were included, so long as they reported taking the initial diagnostic exam and at least one additional mock exam.
-Percentages listed in the bullet points below the second paragraph are based upon the combined total responses from Summer 2012 and Spring 2013 live courses.
+*The results demonstrating a +15-point average practice LSAT score increase came from all eight (8) of ScoreItUp’s live courses spanning a four-year period, between Fall 2011 to Summer 2015, for which the data was collected through the credible survey collector, “Survey Monkey.”
+Each course was taught by Mark Sacks (using the same time-tested LSAT Prep strategies as those used in ScoreItUp’s “live online” courses).
+The results indicated an overall average practice LSAT score increase of +15 points.
+All students responding to the survey were included, so long as they reported taking the initial diagnostic exam and at least one additional mock exam.
+(Percentages listed in the bullet points below the second paragraph are based upon the combined total responses from Summer 2012 and Spring 2013 live courses.)
 For more information, please email Mark at email@example.com.